usethesource/typepal/doc/TypePal/Collector/Collector.md

 ##### Configuration

-The ((TypePal Configuration)) can be retrieved or adjusted by the following two functions:
+The ((TypePal:Configuration)) can be retrieved or adjusted by the following two functions:
 ```rascal
 /* Collector field */ TypePalConfig () getConfig;
 /* Collector field */ void (TypePalConfig cfg) setConfig;